sifzerda/ImageUp/README.md

 - <strong>cors:</strong> security package to manage cross-origin requests.
 - <strong>formik:</strong> react library for form building and processing.
 - <strong>yup:</strong> schema builder for value parsing and validation.
-  - There's a copy of ImageUp (4) without formik and yup.
+  - There's a copy of ImageUp (4) in the copies folder without formik and yup.
 - ~~<strong>cloudinary: </strong>media hosting on cloud.
 Tried to use this for image hosting storage but didn't work.~~
 - ~~<strong>Amazon: </strong>media hosting on cloud.
 Tried but took out.~~
 - ~~<strong>Google: </strong>media hosting on cloud.
 Tried but took out.~~